-- Ensure that the EU Biodiversity Strategy for 2030 includes legally binding targets of restoring natural wetlands, peatlands and floodplains as part of a broader nature restoration target of 15% of EU land area.
-This would contribute to significantly increasing EU carbon sinks and would also improve resilience to the impacts of climate change. - Framework for water protection in order to meet the 2027 feadline, and ensure no weakening takes place.
-In particular, the European Commission should declare the third River Basin Management Plans to be developed by Member States by the end of 2021 contain guarantees that surface and ground waters will be in good status by 2027.
+- Ensure that the EU Biodiversity Strategy for 2030 includes legally binding targets of restoring natural wetlands, peatlands and floodplains as part of a broader nature restoration target of 15% of EU28 land area.
+This would contribute to significantly increasing EU carbon sinks and would also improve resilience to the impacts of climate change. - Strengthen and foster the implementation of the EU legal framework for water protection in order to meet the 2027 deadline, and ensure no weakening takes place.
+In particular, the European Commission should declare the Water Framework Directive fit for purpose and make sure the third River Basin Management Plans to be developed by Member States by the end of 2021 contain guarantees that surface and ground waters will be in good status by 2027.
 In addition, and as part of the upcoming Water Action Plan, a large-scale deployment plan of NbS for water management should be launched in order to enhance the natural treatment of pollution, sustain biodiversity, and increase resilience to climate change.